agello/techlab/labs/04_deploy_dockerimage.md

 Once the new project is created, we can deploy the Docker Image in OpenShift using the following command:

 ``
-$ Oc new-app appuio / example-spring-boot
+$ oc new-app appuio / example-spring-boot
 ``

 Output: